brclar15/tabCap/analysis.md

 As is common with the central episodes of the *Iliad*, such as the death of Patroclus and the ransom of Hector, the retellings for book 22 match the poem precisely.
 The visual retelling begins with Achilles pursuing Hector among the Trojans walls.
 This scene is very static, in contrast to the famous chase scene around the citadel as seen in the *Iliad*.
 One could think that this visual retelling is trite and flat.
 However, it must be mentioned that by placing these two figures together before the Trojan citadel, those details must have been enough to evoke the episode of Hector's death to the intended audience.
 The Tabula does not need to show Achilles pursing Hector, but instead has the freedom to place them in a context that, given their relation to one another, calls to mind this scene without question.

 The chase is not mentioned in the prose summary, although it does stress the single combat, as well as the recovery of Achilles' armor.
 The band for book 22 does not explicitly stress the recovery of the armor, but it does show Hector's body as nude once it is tied to Achilles' chariot.
 The element of Achilles dragging Hector's body back to the ships is essential to this episode.
 Not only does it it set up the action for book 24, but it evokes the overall message and conflict in the *Iliad*.
 One cannot retell the death of Hector without Achilles desecrating his body in this way.
 Where the pictorial retelling shows the vital nature of this element by showing Achilles dragging Hector's corpse, the textual retelling states that Achilles drags the body over the Trojan plain and to the ships.
 These details, while they do not add any unexpected information, are added to heighten the tension and importance of this episode within the wider context of the *Iliad*.
+What is interesting and curious about the Tabula's band for book 22 is that the labels consistently repeat the names of Achilles and Hector.
+One would assume that labeling them once would be enough, especially in such a central book.
+However, the repeat two and a half times, in spite of the highly recognizable scene.

 ## Book 23